 - To move the camera closer to or further from the scene’s center, rotate the mouse’s wheel.

-- To rotate the scene relative to the camera, drag the mouse while you press and hold Alt (Mac OS X: Option key) and the left mouse button.
+- To rotate the scene relative to the camera, drag the mouse while you press and hold Alt (macOS: Option key) and the left mouse button.

-Choose the view you want to display at runtime, right-click (Mac OS X: Ctrl + click) inside the 3D scene, and then click Copy camera’s location.
+Choose the view you want to display at runtime, right-click (macOS: Ctrl + click) inside the 3D scene, and then click Copy camera’s location.

 - Close the model’s window.